I was asked by a friend who was a member of the St John Ambulance, and a collector

 Ambulance manual.
-The Litter, probably around 1900 vintage, comprised a canvas stretcher
+This, probably around 1900 vintage, comprised a canvas stretcher

 mounted on a two wheel cart as the picture shows.
 A recent search on the Internet

-highlighted that the term Litter is still used for modern equivalents.
-Readers who
+showed that the term Litter is still used for modern equivalents.
+Readers who may

-may like to delve into this piece of old medical equipment may like to follow this
+like to delve into this piece of old medical equipment may like to follow this link.

-Seeking some help with making the wheels I purchased John Thompson's book "Making
+Seeking help with making the wheels I purchased John Thompson's book "Making Model

-Model Horse-drawn Vehicles" that included in it the plans for making a Monmouth
+Horse-drawn Vehicles" that included in it the plans for making a Monmouth Wagon.

-Wagon.
 This resulting in me eventually making a model of this also.
-There is often
+There is often some

-some discussion as to whether such an item should be considered model engineering.
+discussion as to whether such an item should be considered model engineering.
+There

-There are though 508 metal items to be made not including the links of the chain
+are though 508 metal items to be made not including the links of the chain being

-being the only finished item that I purchased.
-I gained a bronze medal at the 1990
+the only finished item that I purchased.
+I gained a bronze medal at the 1990 Model

 The third cart, a Farm Tip Cart, came about as a result of being away from work for